 High-end 256 byte intro competition

-See what can be done in 256 bytes in DOS, RISC/ARM and other modern platforms.
+See what can be done in 256 bytes in DOS, RISC/ARM and other modern platforms that are not Fantasy Consoles/VM.

 Oldschool 256 byte intro competition